-Income taxes are accounted for in accordance with SFAS No. 109, "Accounting for Income Taxes" ("SFAS 109").
-SFAS 109, prescribes the use of the liability method, whereby deferred tax asset and liability account balances are determined for temporary differences between the financial reporting and tax basis of assets and liabilities, and for carryforward losses and credits.
+Income taxes are accounted for in accordance with FASB ASC Topic 740, "Income Taxes" (formerly SFAS No. 109, "Accounting for Income Taxes").
+FASB ASC Topic 740 prescribes the use of the liability method, whereby deferred tax asset and liability account balances are determined for temporary differences between the financial reporting and tax basis of assets and liabilities, and for carryforward losses and credits.
 Deferred taxes are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-As of each balance sheet date, management determined that it was more likely than not that the Company will not benefit from the deferred tax asset in the U.S., Ireland and certain other subsidiaries.
-Therefore, for these locations a full valuation allowance was provided against deferred tax assets.
+As of December 31, 2009, management determined that it was more likely than not that the Company will benefit from the deferred tax asset in the U.S., resulting in the reversal of \$76,694 of the valuation allowance against these deferred tax assets.
+As of December 31, 2008, management determined that it was more likely than not that the Company will not benefit from the deferred tax asset in the U.S., resulting in a full valuation allowance against this deferred tax assets.
+As of December 31, 2009 and 2008, management determined that it was more likely than not that the Company will not benefit from the deferred tax assets in the Ireland and certain other subsidiaries.
+Therefore, for these locations a full valuation allowance was provided against the deferred tax assets.
 In future years, if it is more likely than not that the Company will be in a position to utilize its deferred tax asset, the valuation allowance for such assets may be modified.

-Effective January 1, 2007, the Company adopted FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FAS 109" ("FIN 48"), which was issued in June 2006.
-FIN 48 requires that the tax effect of a position be recorded only if it is more likely than not to be sustained based solely on the tax position's technical merits at the reporting date.
+Effective January 1, 2007, the Company adopted FASB ASC Topic 740, "Income Taxes" (formerly FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes" (a position of FAS 109"), which was issued in June 2006.
+FASB ASC Topic 740 requires that the tax effect of a position be recorded only if it is more likely than not to be sustained based solely on the tax position's technical merits at the reporting date.
 If a tax position is not considered more likely than not to be sustained based solely on its technical merits, no benefits of the tax position are recorded.
-The Company's accounting policy, pursuant to the adoption of FIN 48, is to classify interest and penalties recognized in the financial statements relating to uncertain tax positions as income tax expense.
+The Company's accounting policy, pursuant to the adoption of ASC 740, is to classify interest and penalties recognized in the financial statements relating to uncertain tax positions as income tax expense.
 See Note 17.
-The following table presents the impact at January 1, 2007 on the consolidated balance sheet as a result of implementing FIN 48:
+The following table presents the impact at January 1, 2007, on the consolidated balance sheet as a result of implementing ASC 740: